telatin/lotus-tutorial/workshop/demux_454.md

 1. Perform the demultiplexing using `sdm`
 1. Try editing the 454_sdm.txt chaging the stringecy of barcode (i.e. errors allowed): can you rescue more sequences?

+ :bulb: When demultiplexing you are about to create a list of files starting from a single one, thus you'll need to use the `-o_demultiplex {DIR}` parameter (the output directory where all the demultiplexed files will be placed.